Six key values define a Telos Collective leader and our group as a whole.

 - Missional Leadership: Intelligent, missional engagement with culture does not happen without leadership.
 We must not be afraid of leadership but embrace it as both a human reality (by God’s design) and a spiritual gift.
 Most churches need to change to engage in mission.
 Often this change includes finding focus.
 Change of that sort calls for leadership.
 Thus, missional leadership is a core discipline for the Telos Collective.
 Leading change is complex and demanding.
 It requires answering powerful and subtle questions: What specifically needs changed?
 Why—what is the vision such change enables?
 What is the right scope of change?
 What is the right pace?
 Who will help me with this change?
 For whom is this change scary or unpalatable?
 Given the whole range of people in my church, how do I simultaneously move them to a preferable future and pastorally care for them?
 This is the multifaceted task of missional leadership.

-- God’s Empowering Presence: We live by God’s design in the age of the Holy Spirit.
+- Life in the Spirit: We live by God’s design in the age of the Holy Spirit.
 As J.I.
 Packer has written: The essence of the ministry of the Holy Spirit is that as Jesus’ deputy and representative agent in Christian’s minds and hearts, he mediates to us the personal presence and ministry of the Lord Jesus.
 Jesus insisted on Spirit-enabled ministry, saying: “Wait to launch out in ministry until you have been clothed with power from on high.”
 And tying our life and ministry to his, Jesus said: As the Father has sent me, I am sending you.
 And with that he breathed on them and said, ”Receive the Holy Spirit.”
 It is the Holy Spirit who guides, animates, authorizes, empowers, engifts and enfruits Christian life and ministry so that we are joyfully aligned with God’s telos.

-- Spiritual Formation: Through becoming Jesus’ constant students in kingdom living, we must become the kinds of people who could actually live kingdom lives.
+- Spiritual Transformation: Through becoming Jesus’ constant students in kingdom living, we must become the kinds of people who could actually live kingdom lives.
 Spiritual formation is tied to mission: Spiritual formation is, by its very nature, missional.
 As we are formed into the likeness of Christ, we increasingly share God’s infinitely tender love for others.
 We deepen in our compassion for the poor, the broken, and the lost.
 We ache and pray and labor for others in a new way, a selfless, joy‐filled way.
 Our hearts are enlarged toward all people and toward all of creation.